JanssenProject/jans/docs/cedarling/README.md

 embedded devices.
 At less than 2M in size, it's small enough to load into your browser or mobile application.
 When embedded, the Cedarling avoids slow cloud policy decisions, enabling sub-millisecond performance.
-The Cedarling never fetches data to make a decision--this is a performance killer and would make the PDP unreliable.
+The Cedarling never fetches data to make a decision as this is a performance killer and would make the PDP unreliable.
 Much of the data needed for Cedarling authorization decisions is contained in the tokens (e.g. JWTs).
 It's also possible to push data into the Cedarling for additional context.